Infinite workday

 The infinite workday is a work pattern where working time encompasses hours beyond the traditional workweek and weekend.

 The infinite workday blurs boundaries between personal and work time leading to a continuous cycle of work-related activities.
 This phenomenon is attributed to the rise of remote work, flexible work arrangements, improved tooling that enables employees to stay connected with web conferencing, and hustle culture.
-The inifinite workday may negatively impact work-life balance.
+The infinite workday may negatively impact work-life balance.